Garth-brick/two-cars/README.md

 ![two-cars](https://github.com/Garth-brick/two-cars/assets/92771830/185bebd9-9be0-41f2-9752-58c08fc7df19)

-Note: Graphics quality of the game is better than show in the gif above.
+Note: Graphics quality of the game is better than shown in the gif above.

 Technologies used:
 - Python 3.11.4